 UMBI coverage is required in less than half of states, but drivers can buy it in most states even if it is not mandatory.
 States with mandatory UMBI usually require limits equal to the state’s bodily injury liability coverage limits, since UMBI is meant to be a substitute for the at-fault driver’s liability insurance.

 Uninsured Motorist Bodily Injury vs. Other Insurance

-Uninsured motorist bodily injury is also an inexpensive coverage option, since it usually costs about 5% of you total annual premium.
+Uninsured motorist bodily injury is also an inexpensive coverage option since it usually costs about 5% of your total annual premium.